Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Spawn"
 		{
+			// Check for the survivor team's overall status before spawning this Mutant Tank type on non-finale maps.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 31
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1: Half of the survivors must be alive.
+			// 2: Most of the alive survivors must be healthy.
+			// 4: Most of the alive survivors must have some ammo in their primary weapons.
+			// 8: Half of the alive survivors must have a throwable, pack, or medicine.
+			// 16: The overall team health must be more than half of the max team health.
+			"Survivor Filter"			"0"

 			// The number of Mutant Tanks with this type that can be alive at any given time.
 			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.
 			// Note: Do not change this setting if you are unsure of how it works.